zstephens/telogator2/README.md

 # Telogator2
-A method for measuring allele-specific TL and characterizing TVR sequences from long reads.
+A method for measuring allele-specific TL and characterizing telomere variant repeat (TVR) sequences from long reads.
+Telogator2 was designed to work with long reads that are capable of representing telomere regions without high sequencing error rates, and has been tested primarily on PacBio HiFi reads.

 If this software has been useful for your work, please cite us at:

-(Publication currently in revision)
+(Publication currently in submission)

 Alternately, see our paper for the previous version of Telogator: